abhoygorai/e-learning-platform/README.md

 ## Team Members

 This project was created by the following team members:
-- Aadarsh Nagrath
+- Abhoy Gorai
-- Akshat Choudhary
+- Rohan Desai
-- Priyanshu Srivastava
+- Tushar Haldia
-- Anurag Kumar Jha

 For any inquiries or issues, please contact the team members mentioned above.